waywardgeek/infnoise/README.md

 does not even have a microcontroller onboard, and only returns raw data, direct from the noise source.
 Whitening is done in the INM driver.

-The INM driver uses the reference version of the SHA3 "sponge" with a 1600 bit state.
-The state of the sponge needs to be made unpredictable.
-It is initialized with 3200 bits of entropy before any data is output.
+The INM driver uses the reference version of the SHA3 "sponge", called Keccak, with a 1600 bit state.
+To make the state of the sponge unpredictable, it is initialized with 20,000 bits of of INM data before any data is output.
 After that, reading bytes from the SHA3 sponge blocks until twice as many bytes of entropy have been fed into the sponge from the INM.

 ### Non-Power-of-Two Multiplication